JulianLang/faketastic/specification/glossar.md

 Is an object summarizing all important information for building a model.
 Buildables have a `value`-property that can either be a static value or a `Buildable` again.

-Buildables are the input for model-builder.
+Buildables are the input for builders.

 ### Property Build

-Is the activity of a model-builder building one specific property.
+Is the activity of a builder building one specific property.
 This activity can include:

 - building a `Buildable`
 - setting a static value